simple-login/docs/content/docs/passport.md

 node app.js
 ```

-Now you should be able to login with SimpleLogin at http://localhost:3000/login
+Now you should be able to sign in with SimpleLogin at http://localhost:3000/login